cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cloudflare-cert.md

    4. Copy the full path after `java.home=`.

-3. Add the Cloudflare certificate to Eclipse's Java virtual machine.
+3. Add the Cloudflare certificate to Eclipse's JVM.

 <details>
 <summary>macOS and Linux</summary>